sigpwny/sigpwny.github.io-archive/_meetings/intro-web.md

 	an alert(1) inside script tags, go to 'My Snippets', and click 'My site'."
 	]
 list-of-topics: [
-	"How clients and servers communicate via HTTP", "There are lots of vulnerabilities within the server and client and tools can help bypass protections",
+	"How clients and servers communicate via HTTP.", "Warned about the the ethical and legal concerns of knowing how to hack website.", "Introduced Google Gruyere and OverTheWire's Natas wargames."
-	"Introduced Google Gruyere and OverTheWire's Natas wargames" ]
+	]
 ---